 Frequently Asked Questions about Data and reporting

-- High: Everyone age 2 and up should wear a mask in public, indoor settings, including schools and workplaces.
-(In addition to vaccination, boosting, and testing).
+- High: People should wear masks in indoor public settings, including in schools and workplaces.

 Hospitals, healthcare providers, and laboratories track COVID-19 cases and report COVID-19 case information to public health departments, which report detailed data to the CDC.
 The CDC makes this data publicly available and reports national COVID-19 data to the World Health Organization, as required under international health regulations.
 Accurately tracking the spread of COVID-19 helps federal, state, and local decision-makers allocate critical emergency response funding and develop public health guidance.